312FinTech/Fintech-Forecast-App/README.md

-yes | pip install django-widget-tweaks mamba install -c conda-forge python-dotenv -y mamba install -c conda-forge jupyterlab -y mamba install -c conda-forge runipy -y
+yes | pip install django-widget-tweaks mamba install -c conda-forge python-dotenv -y mamba install -c conda-forge jupyterlab -y yes | pip install neuralprophet[live]
 ```

 ### Update Server [(see `update.ipynb`)](update.ipynb)
 ### To Do
 ![](images/WindowsTerminal_CSicAHjpNk.gif) ![](images/WindowsTerminal_Gl3OSYr0W2.gif)
 - [x] Clean up [`update_server.py`](update_server.py)
-- [ ] Use multiprocessing for the remainder of the functions that are computationaly expensive.
+- [x] Use multiprocessing for the remainder of the functions that are computationaly expensive.
 - [ ] Determine:
     - seconds to run each model per ticker (what is our max permitted runtime?)
     - how many days worth of data to use for a training dataset